Fire-tailed myzornis: Distribution and habitat

-The species is found in Bhutan, China, India, Myanmar, and Nepal.
-Its natural habitat is subtropical or tropical moist montane forests.
-It is a common species in the upper ridges of the Sikkim and Arunachal Himalayas; mostly between 9,000 ft and 13,000 ft according to climatic conditions and seasonal variation.
-It prefers bamboo thickets, Rhododendron shrubs, birches, and junipers.
-There is some seasonal movement, the bird descending to lower altitudes in autumn.
+The species is found in the Himalaya in Bhutan, southwestern China (southeast Xizang, western Yunnan), northeastern India (Arunachal Pradesh, Sikkim, northernmost West Bengal), northern Myanmar, and Nepal.
+Its natural habitat is temperate to alpine moist montane forests.
+It is a common species in the upper ridges of the Sikkim and Arunachal Himalayas, between 1,600–4,300 metres according to climatic conditions and seasonal variation.
+It prefers bamboo thickets, rhododendrons, birches, and junipers.
+There is some seasonal movement, occurring at (2,000–) 2,700–3,950 m or higher in summer, and descending to lower altitudes of 1,600–2,750 m in autumn and winter.

 Ecology

-The fire-tailed myzornis feeds on insects, spiders and small arthropods, as well as consuming fruit, nectar and sap from trees.
-In India and Nepal the breeding season is April to June, but the season may be longer in Bhutan, as juveniles have been observed in mid-September.
+The fire-tailed myzornis feeds on insects, spiders and small arthropods, as well as consuming fruit, nectar (particularly from rhododendron flowers) and sap from trees.
+The breeding season is mainly in April to June, but may be longer, as juveniles have been observed in mid-September in Bhutan.